 Whenever you head on holiday somewhere for the first time, you never quite know what to expect when you arrive.
 Will you enjoy it?
 What will you discover?
 Will you stick to the beaches and the typical tourist activities or will you strike out on your own to see what it’s all about?

-In the case of Sicily, you can certainly have a beautiful holiday doing all the traditional touristy things.
-You can visit the main sights in Noto, Siracusa and Modica, and see what Ragusa has to offer.
-There are classic areas you may already have read about such as Ortigia, regions that have their secrets to share with you.
+In Sicily’s case, you can certainly have a beautiful holiday doing all the traditional touristy things.
+You can visit the main sights in Noto, Siracusa and Modica, and see what Ragusa offers.
+There are classic areas you may already have read about, such as Ortigia, regions that have their secrets to share with you.

 But what of going off the beaten track?
 Is the best of Sicily to be found in these other areas where few tourists ever venture?

 There are two ways you can go about this activity if it appeals to you.
-Before you get your hire car, you can take a look at a few maps of Sicily and perhaps pick out one or two roads or destinations.
+Before you get your hire car, you can look at a few Sicily maps and perhaps pick out one or two roads or destinations.
 Alternatively, you can pack some food and drink into your car, make sure you have a full tank of petrol and see where the road takes you.
 Either way, a roadmap is a good idea!

 In truth only you will know what would please you most when exploring Sicily in this way.
 Perhaps it will be coming upon a quiet, quaint village, far from all traces of tourism, so you can see just what real Sicilian life is like.
 A meal enjoyed in a quiet restaurant in some such place can be an experience in itself – and a mighty pleasant one at that.